If I Could Tell You One Last Thing

 Throughout Mourning Hope’s group sessions, activities often involve some level of artistic expression because children typically do not have the words or the developmental abilities to express their emotions.
 One project completed during Mourning Hope’s weekend-long camp for grieving youth was a group graffiti board with the tag line: “If I could tell you one last thing...”
-The children spent a great deal of time determining what they would say if their mother, father, sibling, grandparent or friend had died and they had one more opportunity to have a conversation with them.
+The children spent a great deal of time determining what they would say if they had one more conversation with their mother, father, sibling, grandparent or friend who died.
 Under the guidance of Lincoln Public Schools art instructor, Adam Schwaninger, they very carefully crafted their words and images onto the group board to honor and remember their loved one.
 Words such as “I love you,” I’m sorry,” “I miss you” and “Goodbye” burst off the canvas in a vivid spectrum of color.
 Once finished, the board provided a visual representation of each child’s heartache, and served as a reminder that all children are connected in their grief.

-Mourning Hope has now translated this activity into a Lincoln-based, community art project to bring awareness to the issue of childhood grief.
-Ten boards – each created by local artists - have been placed throughout the community with the tag line: “If I could tell you one last thing.”
+Mourning Hope then translated this activity into a Lincoln-based, community art project to bring awareness to the issue of childhood grief.
+Ten boards – each created by local artists - were placed throughout the community with the tag line: “If I could tell you one last thing.”

 To connect with this project on social media, tell us #OneLastThing you would say to your loved one.

 Adam is an artist and art teacher in Lincoln.
 He received his BFA at Nebraska Wesleyan University and works and teaches in many mediums but specializes in graphite portraits.
 Adam created the original graffiti board for Camp Erin, where children “tagged" a message to a loved one who had died.